OpenNMT/OpenNMT/README.md

 ###Options for `preprocess.py`

 `srcvocabsize, targetvocabsize`: Size of source/target vocabularies.
 This is constructed by taking the top X most frequent words.
-Rest are replaced with special <unk> tokens
+Rest are replaced with special UNK tokens

 `srcfile, targetfile`: Path to source/target training data, where each line represents a single source/target sequence